wp-plugins/statpress-reloaded/readme.txt

 Tags: stats, statistics, widget, admin, sidebar, visits, visitors, pageview, referrer, spy Requires at least: 2.5
 Tested up to: 2.7
-Stable Tag: 1.5.5
+Stable Tag: 1.5.6

 This plugin shows you real time statistics about your blog.
 It collects information about visitors, spiders, search keywords, feeds, browsers, OS etc.

 == Description ==

-<b>ATTENTION</b>: This is not e real update - sorry for that, but I couldn't think of a better way to reach the user base of StatPress Reloaded.
-As the original author is active again, SPR may come to an end - please read <a href="http://matrixagents.org/phpBB/viewtopic.php?f=10&t=163">here<a/> for more information.
+New: Only a few bugfixes and DISTINCT support for the search feature.

 == Installation ==

-Upload "wp-statpress" directory in wp-content/plugins/ .
+Upload "statpress-reloaded" directory in wp-content/plugins/ .
 Then just activate it on your plugin management page.
 That's it, you're done!